DotNetNext/SqlSugar/README.md

 ##  1. Query

 ### 1.1 Create Connection
-If you have system table permissions, use SystemTableConfig,else use AttribuiteConfig
+If you have system table permissions, use SystemTableConfig,else use AttributeConfig
 ```c
      SqlSugarClient db = new SqlSugarClient(new SystemTableConfig()
      { ConnectionString = Config.ConnectionString, DbType =DbType.SqlServer, IsAutoCloseConnection = true });